Aubange: Economy

 For a long time, Aubange has been linked with siderurgy.
 There were two big factories in Athus and in Halanzy and also a mine.
 But because of the concurrence of the foreign markets (especially the ones from Asia and Africa), siderurgy as not profitable anymore and all the factories closed one after another in the whole area.

 Now the politics have tried to found new ways to develop the economy.
 One of the most well-known activities is the Railway Containers Terminal of Athus which deals with thousands of containers each year from the big harbors of the North Sea like Antwerp and Rotterdam to the inland of France, Germany or Luxembourg.

 Transports

-There are three railway stations in the municipality: in Athus, in and in Halanzy.

-The municipality is located nearby the highway E411 which links Brussels to Luxembourg City.
-It is situated at 30 kilometers from the capital of the Grand-Duchy and from its international airport.
+Aubange has a short highway: the A28/E411 with two exits: 4 Aubange and 3 Athus.
+The A28 continues north as the N81 towards Arlon and eventually Brussels.
+Going south it ends at the French border and continues in France as the N52 towards Longwy and Thionville.
+Besides the highway, Aubange is also crossed by the major N88 road from the Luxembourg border near Pétange, via Athus, Aubange proper and Halanzy towards Virton and Florenville.
+In total, the municipality is crossed by the following national roads, maintained by the Walloon Region: